An Overview of Pseudodementia

 History

-Though the term was being used prior, it wasn’t until psychiatrist Leslie Kiloh published the paper “Pseudo-dementia” in 1961 that others were given the impetus to try reversing cognitive impairments that may have been due to other psychiatric disorders, such as depression.
+Though the term "pseudodementia" was being used prior, it wasn’t until psychiatrist Leslie Kiloh published the paper “Pseudo-dementia” in 1961 that others were given the impetus to try reversing cognitive impairments that may have been due to other psychiatric disorders, such as depression.

 Pseudodementia can be thought of as cognitive impairment that looks like dementia but is actually due to depression.
-Common symptoms of pseudodementia sound a lot like dementia symptoms and include memory loss and impaired executive functioning.
+Common symptoms of pseudodementia look a lot like dementia symptoms and include memory loss and impaired executive functioning.
 Executive functioning impacts the ability to make decisions, as well as plan and organize ideas.

 Pseudodementia vs. Dementia

-While pseudodementia is not included in the Diagnostic and Statistical Manual-5, it may still be valuable to try to differentiate it from dementia.
+While pseudodementia is not included in the "Diagnostic and Statistical Manual" 5th Edition, there may still be value in trying to differentiate it from dementia.
 One study noted that people who were experiencing the cognitive deficits of pseudodementia had the following characteristics:

 • They displayed equal memory loss for recent and past events where typically, short-term memory loss would be the more common early-stage dementia symptom.